CORRECTED-UPDATE 2-Deutsche Bank's dollar CoCo will boost leverage ratio

-LONDON, Nov 18 (IFR) - Deutsche Bank will fortify its capital strength, and its leverage ratio in particular, by selling up to $1.5 billion of bonds that can convert into equity if the bank hits trouble.
+LONDON, Nov 18 (IFR) - Deutsche Bank will fortify its capital strength, and its leverage ratio in particular, by selling up to $1.5 billion of bonds that can temporarily write-down if the bank hits trouble.

 “It’s the last leg of the capital raising plan,” said analyst Jacques-Henri Gaulard at Scope Ratings.